kaic/kaic.github.io/README.md

 GH_TOKEN={Your Github Access Token}`

 `
-GH_REPOSITORY={Your github page repository without http://}
+GH_REPOSITORY={Your github page repository without https://}
 `

 Then run:

 `npm run production`

-This will build the project, send the build code to `master` branc` and push the code to production!
+This will build the project, send the build code to `master` branch and push the code to production!